gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

         Insecure = false
     ```

-    If you want to use Shared Runners available on your GitLab CE/EE installation, to build docker images, then
+    If you want to use the Shared Runners available on your GitLab CE/EE
-    make sure that your Shared Runners configuration have `privileged` mode set to `true`.
+    installation in order to build Docker images, then make sure that your
+    Shared Runners configuration has the `privileged` mode set to `true`.

 1. You can now use `docker` from build script: